 Char siu pork an iconic dish deeply rooted in Cantonese culture.
 It’s comfort food.
 If you’ve ever traveled to Hong Kong or the Cantonese region of China, or explored Chinatowns around the world, you’ve likely seen lines of street shops selling roasted and cured meats, including this Chinese BBQ pork.

-You may know char siu for its signature red hue, which comes from the marinade and glaze.
-The flavors are complex and deep.
-The marinade brings a perfect balance of savory, sweet, and umami flavors…while the honey glaze creates the perfect caramelization.
+You may know char siu for its signature red color, which comes from the marinade and glaze.
+The marinade brings a perfect balance sweet and savory umami flavors, while the honey glaze creates the perfect caramelization.

-Today, I’m sharing my dad’s authentic char siu recipe!
+Today, I’m sharing my dad’s authentic recipe!
 Over the years as a professional chef, he’s perfected his restaurant-style recipe, which I’ve adapted for home cooking.
 With an easy marinade and your regular oven, you can recreate this amazing dish at home.
-No need for special equipment or anything like that.

 Why I love making this char siu (aka Chinese BBQ pork) at home:

 - Authentic flavors: This recipe uses traditional ingredients, such fermented red bean curd for authentic flavors.
-If you can’t find these ingredients, worry not!
+If you can’t find these, worry not!
 I included substitutions below.

 - Easy and straightforward: Requires minimal prep work.
 Just marinate the pork overnight and oven roast the next day.

-- Many ways to serve: While I always enjoy my char siu with steamed rice and Chinese veggies, it’s also great with noodles, stir fries, bao buns, and more!
+- Many ways to serve: While I enjoy it with steamed rice and veggies, it’s also great with noodles, stir fries, and more!

-- Make-ahead and freezer friendly: It stores and freezes really well, so I always make a big batch for later.
+- Make-ahead and freezer friendly: It stores and freezes really well, so I always make a big batch.

 Jump to: